TUMFTM/matsim-libs/README.md

 ## Binaries

-Releases (also PR-based and weekly releases) and snapshots can be found at https://repo.matsim.org/.

 An example how to get started with your own project, including a complete pom.xml, is at https://github.com/matsim-org/matsim-example-project .

 Code examples are at https://github.com/matsim-org/matsim-code-examples .